1337haxx0r/EzReminder/README.md

 - **Text-to-Speech**: Reads reminders aloud until muted.
 - **MySQL Integration**: Stores reminders in a MySQL database.
 - **Frequency Options**: Supports one-time reminders and daily recurring reminders.
+- **Choose reminder date and time**: Set the reminder time using and date using a date picker.

 ## Requirements